 B.A. in Economics

 B.S. in Accounting

 B.S. in Business Administration

-Integrated Five Year B.S.
-Business Administration / M.B.A.
+Integrated Five Year Undergraduate / M.B.A.

+Integrated Five Year Undergraduate / M.S.
+Economic Systems Design

 Executive M.B.A.

+Full-time M.B.A.

-M.B.A.
+Flexible M.B.A.

 M.B.A. in Prague

 M.S.
 Economic Systems Design

-Joint Juris Doctor / M.B.A. (with the School of Law)
+Joint Juris Doctor / M.B.A. (with the Fowler School of Law)

 Joint M.B.A. / M.F.A. in Film and Television Producing (with Dodge College)

 Joint M.B.A. / M.S. in Food Science (with Schmid College)